 The Chinese government has also continued to release a maze of overlapping laws, rules, and standards it says are necessary for national security, many associated with the Cybersecurity Law that took effect in June 2017.
-TIA members are concerned that China's growing slate of security rules may disadvantage U.S. exporters selling into China's commercial markets.
+TIA is concerned that China's growing slate of security rules may disadvantage U.S. exporters selling into China's commercial markets.
+With penalties set to increase, the practical impact of these restrictions are likely to increase even further in the near future.